DanhTaiHoang/network-inference/sphinx/model.rst

-To demonstrate the interdependence between variables in stochastic systems, we use a kinetic model in which the state of variable :math:`i` at the time point :math:`t+1`, :math:`\sigma_i(t+1)` :math:`(i = 1,N)`, depend on the state of itself and other variables at the previous time point :math:`t`, :math:`\vec{\sigma}(t)`, as the following conditional probability
+To demonstrate the interdependence between variables in stochastic systems, we use a kinetic model in which the state of variable :math:`i` at the time point :math:`t+1`, :math:`\sigma_i(t+1)` :math:`(i = 1,N)`, depends on the state of itself and other variables at the previous time point :math:`t`, :math:`\vec{\sigma}(t)`, as the following conditional probability